Spotlighting our best articles and what's coming next

 An American in Manila

-I learned the habit of news-reading by following the Stars and Stripes.
-This well-put-together tabloid became my pipeline to the greater world of culture, commerce, and conflict.
-I followed the Dodgers: Don Drysdale pitched six consecutive shutouts that year; and Yankees: Mickey Mantle’s final season.
-I got caught up in the daily doings of the comics page characters: Maggie and Jiggs in Bringing Up Father, Oop and Ooola in Alley Oop, Blondie and Dagwood in Blondie, Charlie Brown and Lucy in Peanuts, Mandrake the Magician, Katzenjammer Kids—all of them, even Mary Worth.
-I ventured into the business pages, memorizing the thirty companies in the Dow Jones Industrial Index.
+I followed the Dodgers: Don Drysdale pitched six consecutive shutouts that year.
+The weekly top ten songs occupied a little box next to Dear Abby’s personal advice columns—Wichita Lineman and Everyday People come to mind among endless 60s classics.
+I got caught up in the daily doings of the comics page: Maggie and Jiggs in Bringing Up Father, Oop and Ooola in Alley Oop, Blondie, Charlie Brown, Mandrake the Magician, The Katzenjammer Kids—all of them, even Mary Worth.
+I ventured into the business pages, studying the companies in the Dow Jones Industrial Average.
 Why?
-Curiosity, and to prepare my eleven-year-old brain for the big future of grand possibilities.
+Curiosity, and maybe to prepare my eleven-year-old brain for a future of grand possibilities.

 Staff reporter and Prairie Fire editor Morgan Kriesel spoke with Ari Lamstein, a data scientist who has created open-source software tools that are a boon for data journalists and researchers.